 The Quest Pro is designed for VR and MR with high resolution passthrough and self-tracking hand controllers that provide haptic feedback.
 It features a slimmer optical stack than the Quest 2 headset and counterbalanced design for improved ergonomics.
 Hardware includes 10 VR/MR sensors, spatial audio, 256GB storage, 12GB RAM, and Snapdragon XR2+ processor.
 Read more at Meta.

 The Vive Pro Eye allows users to track and analyze eye movement, attention, and focus, with the goal to create more immersive virtual situations, as well as gain insights about user performance and interaction.
 Read more from VIVE Enterprise.

 The Vive Pro Eye utilizes external base stations for roomscale tracking.
 The headset must be tethered to a computer, but may be paired with a backpack computer for free-roam experiences.
 Vive Pro Eye headsets in the Immersion Lab can be integrated into the Optitrack motion tracking system.

 Oculus Go, Oculus Quest & Oculus Quest 2 Headsets

 The Oculus Go, Quest, and Quest 2 offer untethered wireless virtual reality experiences.
 The Quest and Quest 2 feature inside-out tracking and support 6DOF and roomscale simulations.
 The Go is suitable for stationary immersive experiences only.
+All our Oculus headsets may be checked out for use outside the 12-3207 labspace.
 Read more at Oculus.